Organic substances in water. Organic substances in aquatic systems. Organic substances in natural waters

 4. Acromegaly is an excess of growth hormone in the body due to a tumor in the pituitary gland.

-Frequency of the main symptoms in pheochromocytoma
+Frequency of main symptoms in pheochromocytoma

-The symptoms of pheochromocytoma are not unambiguous, they are different in different patients.
-Therefore, it is impossible to make a diagnosis only on the basis of visual observation and listening to patient complaints.
+The symptoms of pheochromocytoma are not unambiguous; they vary from patient to patient.
+Therefore, it is impossible to make a diagnosis based solely on visual observation and listening to patient complaints.
 It is necessary to look for and identify biochemical signs of increased production of adrenaline and norepinephrine.
 These hormones are excreted in the urine in the form of vanilla-mandelic acid compounds, metanephrines (methylated products), and free catecholamines.
 The concentration of all these substances is determined in daily urine.
-This is the standard diagnostic procedure for suspected pheochromocytoma.
-Before taking tests in advance, patients need to stop taking medications in advance that increase or vice versa inhibit the production of hormones-catecholamines in the body.
-These are the following drugs: adrenergic blockers, adrenostimulants, including centrally acting, MAO inhibitors and others.
+This is a standard diagnostic procedure for suspected pheochromocytoma.
+Before undergoing tests, patients must first stop taking medications that increase or, on the contrary, inhibit the production of catecholamine hormones in the body.
+This the following drugs: adrenergic blockers, adrenergic stimulants, including centrally acting ones, MAO inhibitors and others.

 • alpha-blockers (prazosin, doxazosin, etc.);